Should I do HSC Standard or Advanced English?

 4. Last but certainly not least, do I enjoy English?

-Finally, if you do decide on Advanced English and you work out halfway through Year 11 (or even Year 12) that it’s not for you, you can always drop to Standard!
-Note that you can’t really move up from Standard, so it's important to consider that as well.
-If you're still not sure, have a crack at Advanced with one of our amazing tutors and if you don’t like it, we’ll support you through your transfer to Standard!
+If you do decide on Advanced English and you decide that it is not for you, you can always drop to Standard!
+Note that you cannot really move up from Standard, so it's important to consider that as well.
+If you're still not sure, why not have a crack at Advanced with one of our amazing tutors?

 Written by KIS Academics Tutor for HSC English, Sarah McIlveen.
 Sarah is currently studying a Bachelor of Chemical Engineering/Masters of Biomedical Engineering at UNSW and has received outstanding reviews from her past KIS Academics students.
 You can view Sarah’s profile here and request her as a tutor.